helxplatform/appstore/appstore/README.md

 |bin/appstore help                 | Run automated unit tests with {product} settings.            |

 #### Testing
-Testing uses the Python standard `unittest` and Django testing frameworks.
+Automated testing uses the Python standard `unittest` and Django testing frameworks.
 Tests should be fast enough to run conveniently, and maximize coverage.
 For example, the Django testing framework allows for testing URL routes, middleware and other use interface elements in addition to the logic of components.
 #### Packaging